yii2mod/collection/README.md

 #####```only()```

-Get the items with the specified keys:
+The `only` method returns the items in the collection with the specified keys:
 ```php
 $collection = new Collection(['product_id' => 1, 'name' => 'Desk', 'price' => 100, 'discount' => false]);